Updated January 2023

 Fact #1: Elder Abuse is on the Rise in Canada

-The National Seniors Council estimates that as many as 10% of older Canadians suffer from elder abuse.
+In a separate report, StatsCanada says that as many as 10 per cent of older Canadians suffer from elder abuse.
 As disturbing as these numbers are, most researchers are quick to point out that cases of senior abuse are likely much higher than we realize.
 Fear, shame, and lack of education around this issue commonly lead to cover-ups—and cases that are simply never identified or reported.

 Fact #2: Elder Abuse is Most Often Perpetrated by a Spouse or Grown Child

 According to Statistics Canada, one-third of all reported cases of elder abuse in 2015 were perpetrated by a grown child, spouse, sibling, or extended family member.

 Unfortunately, seniors who experience abuse from a loved one are more likely to hide it from the authorities.
 They feel ashamed and compelled to protect the family member who is perpetrating the abuse.
-In 19% of reported cases, the abused senior requests that charges not be laid.
+In 19 per cent of reported cases, the abused senior requests that charges not be laid.